sensu/sensu-go-workshop/lessons/operator/08/README.md

 - **`graphite_plaintext`:** [Graphite plaintext protocol](https://graphite.readthedocs.io/en/latest/feeding-carbon.html)
 - **`nagios_perfdata`:** [Nagios Performance Data](https://assets.nagios.com/downloads/nagioscore/docs/nagioscore/3/en/perfdata.html)

-Configuring `output_metrics` causes the agent to extract metrics at the edge &ndash; before sending event data to the observability pipeline &ndash; optimizing performance of the platform at scale.
+Configuring `output_metrics` causes the agent to extract metrics at the edge, before sending event data to the observability pipeline, optimizing performance of the platform at scale.

-> **NOTE:** Sensu also provides support for collecting StatsD metrics, however these are consumed via the StatsD API &ndash; not collected as output of a monitoring job (check).
+> **NOTE:** Sensu also provides support for collecting StatsD metrics, however these are consumed via the StatsD API &ndash; not collected as output of a check.

-### Output Metric Handlers

-In addition to `output_metric_format`, Sensu checks also provide configuration for dedicated `output_metric_handlers` &ndash; event handlers that are specially optimized for processing metrics (only).
-If an event containing metrics is configured with one or more `output_metric_handlers`, a copy of the event is forwarded to the metric handler prior to Sensu's own event persistence; this specialized handling is implemented as a performance optimization to prioritize metric processing.

-> **NOTE:** Sensu checks may be configured with one or more `handlers` and `output_metric_handlers`, enabling service health checking and alerting _and_ metrics collection in a single monitoring job.

 ### Output Metric Tags

 Metrics extracted with `output_metrics_format` can also be enriched using `output_metric_tags`.
-Metric sources vary in verbosity &ndash; some metric formats don't support tags (e.g. Nagios Performance Data), and even those that do can be implemented in ways that simply don't provide enough contextual data.
+Metric sources vary in verbosity.
+Some metric formats don't support tags (e.g. Nagios Performance Data), and those that do might be implemented in ways that don't provide enough contextual data.
 In either case, Sensu's `output_metric_tags` are great for enriching collected metrics using entity data/metadata.
-Sensu breathes new life into legacy monitoring plugins or other metric sources that generate the raw data you care about, but lack tags or other context to make sense of the data; simply configure `output_metric_tags` and Sensu will add the corresponding tag data to the resulting metrics/measurements.
+Sensu breathes new life into legacy monitoring plugins and other metric sources that generate the raw data you care about, but which lack tags or other context to make sense of the data.
+Simply configure `output_metric_tags` and Sensu will add the tag data to the resulting metrics.

-**Example:**
+**Example:** Metrics Tags

 ```yaml
 output_metric_tags: